-In this short Q&A, Los Angeles born Actress Libe Barer walks us through her Carly Bowman’s character, acting, the books that she reads and also shares to us her dream project.
+In this interview, Los Angeles born Actress Libe Barer walks us through her Carly Bowman’s character, acting, the books that she reads and also shares to us her dream project.

 Libe also played Beth in Those Who Can’t (2016) and Pia in Colony (2016).

 When and how did acting start for you?

 As a kid I always sought outlets in which I could act.
 I eventually got into this community children’s theater group where we did these epically long original musicals, written by our director, featuring songs from the 70’s and 80’s like some Bowie and Neil Young classics.